-For over a decade, Scott Carness has represented injured victims and their families throughout the State of Washington.
+For nearly two decades, Scott Carness has represented injured victims and their families throughout the State of Washington.
 He has achieved a record of success in all phases of state and federal litigation, through trial and appeal.
 His practice focuses on representing plaintiffs in personal injury, medical negligence, legal negligence, wrongful death, products liability, construction site injuries, consumer protection, and insurance disputes.

 Scott is a member of the Board of Governors of the Washington State Association for Justice.
-He is a member of the Washington State Bar Association, American Association for Justice, and the Snohomish County Bar Association.
-Scott is the Editor in Chief of Trial News, a monthly publication of the Washington State Association for Justice.
+He is a member of the Washington State Bar Association, American Association for Justice, American Bar Association, and the Snohomish County Bar Association.
+Scott is the Vice President of Publications for the Washington State Association for Justice, and serves on the Editorial Board of Trial News.
 He is admitted to practice in all Washington State courts, and the United States Court of Appeals.

 Scott’s achievements have twice been recognized by Washington Law and Politics magazine, with its “Rising Star” Award.
 He is rated “10/10 – Superb” by AVVO.com.
-He has published legal guides and is a speaker at seminars and legal roundtables.
+He has published legal deskbooks and is a speaker at legal seminars and roundtables.

-When he is not practicing law, Scott enjoys playing guitar and chasing steelhead and salmon in the great rivers of the Pacific Northwest.
+When he is not practicing law, Scott enjoys astrophotography, guitar, and chasing steelhead and salmon in the great rivers of the Pacific Northwest.
 He is the proud father of three children.

 Kendra J. Long is a personal injury lawyer and an associate with The Carness Law Firm, PLLC.
 A Tennessee native, Kendra graduated Cum Laude with a B.A. from the University of Washington.
 She later continued on to obtain her J.D. from the University of Washington School of Law.